PallaviZoting/calculator-behavior/addition.md

  And I press "plus"
  And I type in "neagtive number"
  And I press "equals"
- Then I see the "added number" as the result
+ Then I see the "added number" as the result with minus sign

 Scenario: Addition of fractions
  Given The calculator is turned on and I am able to enter the fraction number